typesafegithub/github-workflows-kt/docs/user-guide/script-generator.md

-## Generate your Kotlin Script from your existing YAML workflow
+If you have an existing working GitHub YAML workflow, the **script generator** can convert it to a Kotlin script!
+It may not produce the most readable or by any means final code (as with every code generator), but it's a good starting point when you want to save time on migrating your workflows to YAML.

-If you have an existing working GitHub YAML workflow, the **script-generator** can convert it to a Kotlin script !
+## Generate Kotlin Script from existing YAML

 To use it, clone the repository locally: